-No one doubts that exercising improves our health, but did you know that certain sports can increase your life expectancy?
+No one doubts that exercising improves our health, but did you know that certain strength training, aerobic exercise and even sports can affect your life expectancy?

-The study notably found that playing tennis and badminton increased the life expectancy of participants by 9.7 years and 6.2 years, respectively.
-It’s impossible to know exactly why these sports add more years to people’s lives than others, due to the observational nature of the study.
-However, both of these sports involve more social interaction than individual sports.
+The Mayo Clinic study notably found that playing tennis and badminton increased the life expectancy of participants by 9.7 years and 6.2 years, respectively.
+It’s impossible to know exactly why these sports correlate with living a longer life than others, due to the observational nature of the study.
+However, both of these longevity sports involve more social interaction than individual sports.

 Researchers suspect that the social aspect of team sports, like racket sports, is an essential part of how they lengthen lives.

 That’s not to say individual sports can’t improve life expectancy.
-Cycling and swimming ranked just below badminton in the study.
+Cycling and swimming are a great form of exercise, ranked just below badminton in the study.
 They only extended life expectancy by ~3-4 years, significantly lower than the increase seen with racket sports.
 This reinforces the correlation between social interaction and longevity.
-Even when researchers controlled for age, education and socioeconomic status, the findings remained unchanged.
+Even when researchers controlled for age, education and socioeconomic status, the findings that racket sports are the best type of exercise for longevity remained unchanged.

-The varying physical demands of these sports could also play a role in their ability to improve longevity.
+The varying physical demands of these sports could also play a role in their ability to improve cardiovascular health and longevity.
 Both tennis and badminton require balance, coordination and mental agility.
 Socializing while playing these sports likely amplifies the known benefits of exercise.

 So, consider this your sign to lace up your tennis shoes and get active!
-Do it for your health now and in the long term.
+Try a racket sport for good health now and in the long term.

-If you’re having trouble getting motivated, we’ve got your back.
+If you’re having trouble getting motivated to improve your health and longevity, we’ve got your back.
+A great alternative for a longevity drink is an exogenous ketones drink such as Kenetik.
 Try drinking Kenetik 30 minutes before you need to workout for a boost of energy, endurance and mental clarity that will have you WOWing yourself on the court (or wherever else you exercise).